 Any patents obtained by our licensors or us, may be challenged by re-examination or otherwise invalidated or eventually found unenforceable.
 Both the patent application process and the process of managing patent disputes can be time consuming and expensive.
 If we or one of our licensors were to initiate legal proceedings against a third party to enforce a patent relating to one of our products, the defendant in such litigation could counterclaim that the asserted patents are invalid and/or unenforceable.
 In patent litigation in the U.S., defendant counterclaims alleging invalidity or unenforceability are common, as are validity challenges by the defendant against the subject patent or related patents before the USPTO.
 Grounds for a validity challenge could be an alleged failure to meet any of several statutory patentability requirements, including lack of novelty, obviousness, non-enablement, failure to meet the written description requirement, indefiniteness, and/or failure to claim patentable subject matter.
 Grounds for an unenforceability assertion could be an allegation that someone connected to prosecution of the patent/s at issue intentionally withheld material information from the USPTO or made a misleading statement during prosecution.
-Additional grounds for an unenforceability assertion include an allegation of misuse or anticompetitive use of patent rights, and an allegation of incorrect inventorship with deceptive intent.
-Third parties may also raise similar claims before the USPTO, even outside the context of litigation.
-The outcome of any assertion of invalidity and/or unenforceability is unpredictable.
+Additional grounds for an unenforceability assertion include an allegation of misuse or anticompetitive use of patent rights, and an allegation of invalidity and/or unenforceability is unpredictable.
+If a defendant or third party were to prevail on a legal assertion of invalidity and/or unenforceability is unpredictable.
 If a defendant or third party were to prevail on a legal assertion of invalidity and/or unenforceability, we and our licensors would lose at least part, and perhaps all, of the claims of the challenged patent/s.
 Such a loss of patent protection could have a material adverse impact on our business.